F-1: Off Campus Employment

 Curricular Practical Training (CPT)

 If your program of study requires you to complete an internship, you may accept employment and receive pay.
 However, you MUST receive approval from the DSO prior to beginning the employment, and it must be registered into SEVIS.
 The employment/internship may be either part-time or full-time, but you should be aware that if it is a full-time position lasting for one year, it will eliminate your ability to receive Optional Practical Training following graduation.
-If you wish to apply for CPT, complete the Curricular Practical Training Form, which must be authorized by your Department and brought to ISSS prior to beginning employment.
+If you wish to apply for CPT, complete the Curricular Practical Training Form, which must be authorized by your Department and bring the CPT form and the offer letter of employment to the ISSS office prior to beginning employment.

 Optional Practical Training (OPT)